pingidentity/pingdirectory-go-client/configurationapi/docs/AddStringTokenClaimValidationRequest.md

 NewAddStringTokenClaimValidationRequestWithDefaults instantiates a new AddStringTokenClaimValidationRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetValidationName

-`func (o *AddStringTokenClaimValidationRequest) GetValidationName() string`

-GetValidationName returns the ValidationName field if non-nil, zero value otherwise.

-### GetValidationNameOk

-`func (o *AddStringTokenClaimValidationRequest) GetValidationNameOk() (*string, bool)`

-GetValidationNameOk returns a tuple with the ValidationName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetValidationName

-`func (o *AddStringTokenClaimValidationRequest) SetValidationName(v string)`

-SetValidationName sets ValidationName field to given value.

 ### GetSchemas